-Thus far the course has focused on building the understanding the participants on the concept of e-waste, impact of e-waste on health and environment, sustainable consumption and lifestyles of health and sustainability.
-Going forward, this session will delve deep into understanding the strategies for disposing of e-waste in an environmentally sound manner.
+Thus far the course has focused on building the understanding the participants on the concept of e-waste, impact of e-waste on health and environment, sustainable consumption and lifestyles of health and sustainability and facilitation skills.
+Going forward, this session will enable participants to design their Greene Action Projects .

-Session 7: What's my Greene Action project idea?
+Session 7: What's my Greene Action project ?

-The purpose of the Greene Action project is to provide an opportunity to the participants to apply the learnings from the E-waste course to the real life settings.
-A successful action project will build the confidence and capacities of the participants to build awareness on the E-waste issue .
-The action project could be designed and implemented within the college premises as well as modified to suit other environment such as neighborhood, marketplace etc.
+The purpose of this session is to provide an opportunity to the participants to apply the learnings from the E-waste course to their RWA.
+A successful action project will build the confidence and capacities of the participants to build awareness on the E-waste issue.
+The action project could be designed and implemented within a residential society.

-Through this action project, the participants will be able to:
+Through this action project , the participants will be able to:

-- Articulate the long term and immediate PSMART objectives of Greene Action Project - Examine the potential strategies, enabling factors, for fulfilling the project objectives - Pre-empt challenges and develop a realistic plan of action to achieve the goals - Analyze their project requirement and personal areas of improvement to identify their individual learning goal
+- Articulate the long term and immediate PSMART objectives of E-waste Action Project - Examine the potential strategies, enabling factors, for fulfilling the project objectives - Pre-empt challenges and develop a realistic plan of action to achieve the goals - Analyze their project requirement and personal areas of improvement to identify their individual learning goal

-Flow Step Description Methodology/ Tools Duration Mind Jog Important to set realistic goals, in alignment with our abilities Activity: Ball throw 10 mins Personal Connect Imagining success Colored photos collected from various magazines, newspapers or the internet 20 mins Information Exchange Setting PSMART Objectives Discussion E-waste awareness Participant workbook 40 mins
+Flow Step Description Methodology/ Tools Duration Mind Jog Important to set realistic goals, in alignment with our abilities Activity: Ball throw 10 minutes

-Information Application Developing my Greene Action project plan Greene Action project plan template 40 mins Real World Connect Researching and collecting interesting E-waste project ideas for learning and exchange Internet 20 mins
+Personal Connect Imagining success Colored photos collected from various magazines, newspapers or the internet 40 mins Information Exchange Setting PSMART Objectives Discussion E-waste awareness Participant workbook 40 mins Information Application Developing my Greene Action project plan Greene Action project plan template 40 mins Real World Connect Researching and collecting interesting E- waste project ideas for learning and exchange Internet 20mins